SnowindPassion/Reflio/README.md

 - Free plan available.
 Pricing from $0/month (with a 9% commission fee)
 - One central dashboard for your affiliates
 - Get your own customizable affiliate signup page

+## Architecture

+Reflio is a Turborepo monorepo, and uses React (Next.js) for both the front-end and back-end API routes, TailwindCSS for styling, and Supabase for authentication and postgres database.

 ## Contributing / Developer Guide